<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Learning that reflects agricultural heritage

 Altario School in Altario, Alta., three hours north of Medicine Hat, isn’t your run-of-the-mill K-12 rural school and Van Lagen isn’t a typical principal.
-By embracing the agricultural heritage of the area and strengthening the school’s connection to its community, Van Lagen is reworking what rural education can look like and introducing students to a world of possibilities within agriculture.
+By embracing the area's agricultural heritage and strengthening the school’s connection to its community, Van Lagen is reimagining rural education and introducing students to a world of possibilities in agriculture.

 How can we show more career pathways in agriculture to our students?

 That year, the school had nine students graduate, most of whom were heading towards further studies in agriculture.
-But when he asked them what path within agriculture they were specifically interested in, many were unaware of the variety of different routes they could pursue.
+But when he asked them which path within agriculture they were specifically interested in, many were unaware of the range of options available.

 “I started realizing in conversations with them that they really didn’t know how many possibilities there were,” explains Van Lagen.
 “That’s ultimately where the idea started to formulate: How can we show more career pathways in agriculture to our students and celebrate the fact that we are a very agricultural community?
 That’s our heritage, let’s embrace it.”